DesignerDungeons/blog/public/posts/brew_bits/DCp1.md

 ## Closing Thoughts
 There is a lot more to talk about when it comes to designing druid circle.
 Don't worry, more is coming.
 By starting with a custom example, references later can help explain deviations from core books and look at ways to approach various designs within D&D. Plus, who doesn't love new archetypes?

+For those interested in printing this out and playing it paper only, [here](https://drive.google.com/file/d/1FL6uzd7wiTg7G2cRBpY7ZEuhrPs90E6d/view?usp=sharing) is printer friendly PDF for your content collection!

 These longer form brew bits focusing on subclasses are aimed at giving you a full guide with examples to get your ideas out of your head and to the gaming table.
 Can't wait to see you back here for Part 2!
 We'll be looking at the core druid features, level 2 and level 6 features there.
 In the meantime, what do you think of Druid the Tides?
 Too much content?
 Is it ludicrously overpowered?
 Do you love it, hate it, or are you somewhere in the middle?
 Let us know over on twitter @DesignerDungeons #BrewBits!